Vinceyn/Label-free-CBM/README.md

 3. Download pretrained models by running  `bash download_models.sh` (they will be unpacked to `saved_models`)
 4. Download and process CUB dataset by running `bash download_cub.sh`

+(Optional, if your cluster doesn't have access to internet)
+5. Download the clip models by running `python label-free-cbm/utils/download_models.py`
+6. Download the datasets by running `python label-free-cbm/utils/download_data.py`
+7. Create the `logs` folder at the root of the project

 We do not provide download instructions for ImageNet data, to evaluate using your own copy of ImageNet you must set the correct path in `DATASET_ROOTS["imagenet_train"]` and `DATASET_ROOTS["imagenet_val"]` variables in `data_utils.py`.

 ## Running the models